-A. AWARD OVERVIEW
+A. Award Overview

 ARPA-E expects to make approximately \$38 million available for new awards, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 12 to 15 awards under FOAs DE-FOA-0003234 and DE-FOA-0003235.
+ARPA-E anticipates making approximately 12 to 15 awards under this FOA.
 ARPA-E may, at its discretion, issue one, multiple, or no awards.